 Centaurs are always portrayed as being half-human.
 That being said, centaurs have taken on many forms through the years.
 They’ve had wings, horns, and even…human legs?
 The one throughline trait all of these interpretations share is that centaurs are half-man, half-horse.

 The image of half-man, half-equine centaurs continues to be popular in modern media.
-They’re as much as a fantasy staple as vampires, werewolves, and shape-shifters.
+They’re as much a fantasy staple as vampires, werewolves, and shape-shifters.
 Centaurs are featured in the Harry Potter and Percy Jackson series, in Netflix’s Blood of Zeus, and Onward from Pixar Animation Studios.

 Are Centaurs Good or Evil?